When I first started selling on Amazon, I found choosing the right FBA scanner app to be an overwhelming process.

 - remove your old pictures and videos from your phone.

-ScoutIQ does not let you edit trigger color or font sizes
+ScoutIQ does not let you edit trigger colors or font sizes.

 FBAScan/Scoutly makes this easy with an in-app link to their software manual and a convenient in-app annotated image that points out what every single section on the scan results page represents.